FaarahSheek/Brain-Tumour-Classification-Project/README.md

 **README.md:** Project instructions and documentation.

-### Installation:

-Step 1: Clone the repository:
-- git clone <repository-url>

-Step 2: Navigate to the project directory.

-Step 3: Install the required Python libraries:
-- pip install pandas numpy matplotlib seaborn statsmodels

-Step 4: Ensure the Global_Superstore.csv dataset is in the project directory.

-Step 5: Open the Jupyter Notebook to run the analysis.

 ### Key Steps
  1. Data Preprocessing: Images are augmented and loaded from Train and Test directories for each class.
  2. Model Architecture: A CNN with convolutional, max-pooling, and dropout layers for multi-class classification.